-Students, if you plan to attend college, you need to start planning early.
-Florida colleges and universities expect students to take advanced classed, especially Advanced Placement (AP) or International Baccalaureate (IB) courses.
-Preparation for the rigor of those classes should start very early, before high school even begins, if possible.
+Students who plan to attend college need to start planning early.
+Florida colleges and universities expect students to take advanced classes, especially Advanced Placement (AP) or International Baccalaureate (IB) courses.
+Preparation for the rigor of these types of classes should start very early before high school even begins, if possible.

 It is also very important to develop good reading and study habits.
-Actively participating in school life through clubs, teams, or music programs will help you learn to manage your time and it builds teamwork, organizational and social skills - all of which are important on the road to fulfilling your life dreams.
+Actively participating in school life through clubs, teams, or music programs will help students learn to manage their time and it builds teamwork, organizational and social skills.

-Bright Futures scholarships pay for college tuition at public universities, but the money can also be applied to some of the private universities in Florida.
-Also, students who visit the college campus before enrolling sometimes receive tuition discounts of up to $500.
+Florida’s Bright Futures scholarships pay for college tuition at public universities, and can also be applied to some of the private universities in Florida.
+Students who visit the college campus before enrolling sometimes receive tuition discounts of up to $500.
 Having an alumnus of the college endorse your application may be worth up to $1000 a year.

-Most financial aid programs expect you to fill in the FAFSA (Free Application for Federal Student Aid) forms, so they can determine how much your family is expected to contribute, based on the income information filed on the family tax return.
-For a link to their website, see the Financial Aid section below.
+Most financial aid programs require that the student completes the FAFSA (Free Application for Federal Student Aid).
+FAFSA determines how much a family is expected to contribute, based on the income information filed on the family tax return.

-- ACT College Planning - Whether you are uncertain about going to college or you just need some reassurance you are on the right track, there are numerouse good reasons to go to college.
+- ACT College Planning - whether your student is uncertain about going to college or they just need some reassurance they are on the right track, ACT explains the numerous reasons to go to college.

 - Big Future - Collegeboard - find information about preparing for college including research on different colleges, various career fields, financial aid and scholarship opportunities.